patrickbwarren/transam-triton/EMULATOR.md

 A `PROGRAM ERROR` occurs if a bit in the 2708 is '0' when it should be written as '1'.
-This test is made every time a byte is written to the EPROM and is implemented extremely concisely (at `0F2C` to `0F2E`).
+This test is made every time a byte is written to the EPROM and is implemented concisely at `0F2C` to `0F2E`.
 The way it works can be explained by looking at a truth table for a single bit.
 ```
 memory bit (M)  1  1  0  0
 EPROM bit (A)   1  0  1  0